 - instant mashed potato flakes (optional)

-It is best to serve stew in a bowl with both a spoon and fork to make sure you don’t miss a drop of the deliciousness.
-A thick piece of crusty bread is a great accompaniment and can be used to dip into the sauce or to absorb whatever sauce may be left in your bowl at the end.
-While the ingredients in this stew really make it a full meal on its own, a crisp side salad or some raw veggie sticks can make a great sidekick for your stew.
-Thin, crispy breadsticks are a great add-on as well.
+Serve stew in a bowl with both a spoon and fork so you don't miss a drop of deliciousness.
+A thick piece of crusty bread is a great accompaniment.
+It can be used to dip into the sauce or to absorb whatever sauce may be left in your bowl at the end.

 How To Store Leftovers